So far at Accelerate SF, 800+ onsite and 1600+ virtual attendees have witnessed….

 - An acquisition announcement (LiveCompare)

-- A Gartner keynote on the convergence of test automation and RPA
+- A Gartner keynote on the future of automation

 - The “Great Debate” about where AI will have the greatest impact on software testing